valkyrix/Deep-Red-Framework/README.md

-# Deep-Red-Framework
-(need a new name since no 'deep learning')
+### Unable to decide between the following titles:

-## Implementing Machine Learning techniques to construct a Red Teaming solution
+* Implementing Machine Learning techniques to construct a Red Teaming solution
+* Constructing a Vulnerability Clusterer using applied Machine Learning techniques
+* Constructing a Vulnerability Clusterer with applied Machine Learning
+* Vulnerability IP clustering with applied Machine Learning
+* Differential IP clustering for Vulnerability Detection using applied Machine Learning

+the last of which describes the project best but is very long.
+## [insert title here]